Newcastle sign Southampton's Livramento for £40m

 Newcastle United have signed Southampton defender Tino Livramento in a deal worth up to £40m.

-The deal is worth an initial £32m and the 20-year-old has signed a five-year contract.
+The deal is worth an initial £32m and the 20-year-old Englishman has signed a five-year contract.

-Livramento, who joined Southampton from Chelsea in 2021 for £5m, is Newcastle's third summer signing.
+Livramento, who joined Southampton from Chelsea for £5m in 2021, is Newcastle's third summer signing.

 "Tino is a very talented young player with an exciting future ahead of him so we are delighted to sign him," said manager Eddie Howe.